Interested in coming rafting with us this summer, but worried about the spread of Covid-19? We get it, and we’re right there with you (at a distance)!

-The best option for the time being is to book your own boat and only raft with those in your existing bubble group.
-We have created special pricing to make this more accessible to our valued guests.
+Our only option for the time being is to book your own boat and only raft with those in your existing bubble group.
+Maximum bookings of 6 people per boat.

 The safety of our guests, staff, and community is our top priority.
 In order to best to protect everyone that comes rafting with us, we have implemented new standards and procedures.
 We will of course continue to monitor the day to day progress of this pandemic and adjust our safety practices accordingly.

 - Do not come rafting if you are feeling sick, have been exposed to someone who is sick or have been out of the country in the last 14 days.

 - Wash or sanitize your hands regularly

 - Please bring with you a non medical mask (double layered cotton preferred).
 Have a container or bag to store masks when not in use.

 - As per transport Canada non medical masks will be required in all of our vehicles.

 - Eat a large meal before your trip, and bring your own food or drink for a snack